Menu

 In a 2017 study, researchers found that the average elimination half-life of ketamine is 2.5 hours.
 This means that it takes approximately 2.5 hours for the body to metabolise and eliminate half of the amount of a given dose.

-It typically takes five to six half-lives for a drug to be eliminated from the body.
+It typically takes five to six half-lives for a drug to leave your body.
 This means that ketamine can take up to 15 hours to leave the body completely.
-However, the elimination time may vary from person to person.
+However, the elimination time may differ for each person.

 Ketamine can also be detectable in a person’s system for some time after taking the drug.
 Its metabolites can be detected by a urine drug test up to 14 days after administration.
 Ketamine can be detected by a saliva drug test for up to 48 hours after it was last taken.

 Although ketamine’s effects typically last for one to three days, it can remain in the body for a longer period of time.
-Therefore, it’s important to be aware of the drug’s potential side effects and the risks of taking it.
+Therefore, you really need to be aware of the drug’s potential side effects and the dangers involved in taking it.

 Photo by Anthony Cunningham for Zoom Testing